 All information provided to the Authority regarding domestic violence, dating violence, sexual assault, or stalking, including the fact that an individual is a victim of such abuse, must be retained in strict confidence.
-This means that the Authority (1) may not enter the information into any shared database; (2) may not allow employees or others to access the information unless they are explicitly authorized to do so by the Authority for reasons that specifically call for these individuals to have access to this information under applicable Federal, State, or local law and (3) may not provide the information to any other entity or individual, except to the extent that the disclosure is (a) requested or consented to by the individual in a written time-limited release; (b) required for use in an eviction proceeding; or (c) otherwise required by applicable law.
+This means that the Authority (1) may not enter the information into any shared database; (2) may not allow employees or others to access the information unless they are explicitly authorized to do so by the Authority for reasons that specifically call for these individuals to have access to this information under applicable Federal, State, or local law and disclosure is (a) requested or consented to by the individual in a written time-limited release; (b) required for use in an eviction proceeding; or (c) otherwise required by applicable law.